drawwithcode/2019-group-11-1/README.md

           ```
 ##### Check Completition

-          The grid that was previously used to check marks = 0 is the same used in this function to check that every values are marked "1".
+          The grid that was previously used to check marks = 0 is the same constructed in this function to check that every values are marked "1".
+If every value results "1", then the grid is completed and a " YAY!" message will appear.
+          The timer stops and shows how long did it take to fill all the squares.
+          We used clearInterval to reset the timer created with setInterval().

+          A random combination of elements picked from the two arrays(var roomNames + var roomColors) generates a room nickname associated with game time.

           ```
           //-------check that all values are marked "1" function checkCompletition(x, y) {